35 Wonderfully Candid Photos For The Duchess Of Cambridge's 35th Birthday

 -

-The Duchess of Cambridge meets pupils in a wool class during a visit to the De Bouwkeet Work Space in Rotterdam, the Netherlands.
+The Duchess of Cambridge meets pupils in a wool class during a visit to the De Bouwkeet Work Space in Rotterdam, the Netherlands on Oct.
+11, 2016.

 -